 Turkmenistan Compensation Laws

-Turkmenistan recently announced compensation law changes, including an increase in the minimum wage.
-Starting in January 2020, employees must make at least 870 Manats a month.
-Currently, the country is experiencing a lack of cash.
+In recent years, the country has experienced a lack of cash and foreign currencies.
 For example, people may wait in line for hours at the ATMs, and state benefits and pensions are delayed.
 Compensation laws may change in response to these challenges.

 When you start creating your Turkmenistan benefits management plan, you need to first add guaranteed benefits that are required by law.
 For instance, you must provide sickness and maternity benefits, as well as a childcare allowance, for all employees.
 Employees who have worked for fewer than five years for your company should get 60% of their daily earnings in the first two months of sick leave.
 Those with more than eight years of service should get 100% of their earnings.